Bitcoin Mining Companies – Who Has Declared Bankruptcy and Why

 According to a report published in The Financial Times, Core Scientific filed for bankruptcy on Wednesday, December 21, following a year of plummeting crypto prices and rising energy costs.
-The company, however, plans to continue mining while repaying creditors.
-It’s still generating cashflows from its mining activities, but not enough to repay its debts on mining equipment.
+However, the company plans to continue mining while repaying its creditors.
+It’s still generating cash flows from its mining activities, but not enough to repay its debts on mining equipment.

-The proof-of-work cryptocurrency mining company attributes its bankruptcy to the falling bitcoin prices, skyrocketing energy prices, and a $7 million debt they are yet to be paid by Celsius Network.
-Additionally, Core Scientific had suffered losses amounting to $434.8 million in just three months ending September 2022, leaving its balance sheet with a cash-in-hand balance of $4 million by the time of the filing.
-The company’s stock had fallen 98% in the year preceding the bankruptcy, while its capitalization dropped to $78 million from $4.3 billion in July 2021.
+The proof-of-work cryptocurrency mining company attributes its bankruptcy to falling Bitcoin prices, skyrocketing energy prices, and a $7 million debt that is yet to be repaid by Celsius Network.
+Additionally, Core Scientific suffered losses amounting to $434.8 million in just three months ending September 2022, leaving its balance sheet with a cash-in-hand balance of $4 million by the time of the filing.
+The company’s stock fell 98% in the year preceding the bankruptcy, while its capitalization dropped to $78 million from $4.3 billion in July 2021.

 Will More Bitcoin Miners Go Bankrupt in 2023?

 After one of the crypto community’s toughest years, the industry’s fate remains uncertain.
 More than $1.3 trillion has been swept off the crypto market’s value, and Bitcoin mining companies are still struggling.
 Some could even foresee their fate and began to issue warnings.